devansh-gupta19/ECE213-Phylogenetic-Tree-Using-Mash/README.md

 **Repository Branches**: This repository contains two branches:
 - **main**: Contains the final paralellelized GPU-accelerated implementation
-- **baseline_sequential**: Contains the sequential CPU implementation used as the baseline for performance comparison
+- **baseline_sequential**: Contains the sequential implementation used as the baseline for performance comparison

 ## Project Structure
 - **src/**: Contains CUDA kernels and C++ source code for phylogenetic tree construction